TALKING TO YOUR DOCTOR

 Update your medicine list

-Go through your medicine cabinet and check what has changed since your last visit.
-Add new medicines, remove discontinued ones, and make sure dosages are current.
-If you use mojApteczka, your list is already up to date — just scan any new packages and the rest is handled.
+Go through your home medicine cabinet and check what has changed since your last appointment.
+Add new medicines, remove ones you no longer have, and make sure the doses are current.
+If you use mojApteczka, your list is already up to date — just scan any new packages and the rest is in the system.

 Include everything — not just prescriptions